TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Methodology

 \subsubsection{Replanning}

 The planning module with a parallel architecture is proposed by \cite{Wen2023} to generate continuous, kinematic-feasible, and collision-free trajectories.
 For each vehicle $V_i $ under our control, the single-vehicle trajectory planner receives an action sequence from the decision module.
-After predicting the future trajectories of other vehicles in the flow, it splits the different actions in the sequence and a sub-trajectory planner connects all trajectories for each action segment to obtain the final feasible and continuous vehicle trajectory.
+After predicting the future trajectories of other vehicles in the flow, which is achieved by directly utilizing the planning results from the previous planning period in this work, it splits the different actions in the sequence and a sub-trajectory planner connects all trajectories for each action segment to obtain the final feasible and continuous vehicle trajectory.

 The sub-trajectory planner expands the predefined constant state change described in Table \ref{tab:actions} to form a continuous region of target states.
-In particular, for vehicles executing lane-keeping actions, particularly controlled vehicles that were unable to complete their driving intentions during the decision-making process, the planner generates a larger target state region to facilitate rational in-lane decisions.
+In particular, for vehicles executing lane-keeping actions, particularly controlled vehicles that are unable to complete their driving intentions during the decision-making process, the planner generates a larger target state region to facilitate rational in-lane behaviors.
 Subsequently, a set of target states is sampled within this predefined region.

 We adopt quintic polynomial curves in the Frenét frame to generate the jerk-optimal connections between the start state and all sampled target states of the sub-trajectory.
 These alternative sub-trajectories are calculated with a cost function, which is detailed in Section \ref{sec:cost set}.
-The sub-trajectory with the lowest cost that satisfies the kinematic constraints and tests collision-free with other vehicles is selected, and the final state of this sub-trajectory is set as the initial state for the next sub-trajectory.
+The sub-trajectory with the lowest cost that meets the kinematic constraints and is collision-free with other vehicles is chosen.
+The final state of this sub-trajectory is then established as the initial state for the next sub-trajectory.

 The above process is repeated in the fixed time interval $T_{planning}$ to avoid a potential collision.
 In each loop, the current state of $V_i$ will be set as the initial state for the next trajectory.
 In addition, the driving intention completion judgment mentioned in Section \ref{sec:re-decision and re-grouping} is conducted in every re-planning loop based on the vehicles’ current states.
 In this way, the driving intentions of the flow are updated timely when entering the next decision-making loop.